Teacher Education, Master of Arts in Teaching: Social Studies program

 Jonathan has three furry children, two cats and one dog, with their wife Sarah.
 They enjoy playing board games with friends and outdoor activities such as hiking, rock climbing, and camping.
 Jonathan enjoys playing video games, watching anime, reading, skateboarding, and snowboarding in the winter.

 Educational Leadership, School Counseling program

 Hello!
-My name is Michelle McKelvey (Ms. Michelle to the students I work with), and I use pronouns she/her/hers.
-I am a Native Portlander, an Oregonian, and a proud Siletz Tribal member.
-I’m also a 1st year grad student here at Lewis & Clark pursuing my M.Ed in School Counseling, and I’m honored to be able to use my voice to carry yours as a representative for our Graduate student body.
+My name is Michelle McKelvey, and I use pronouns she/her/hers.
+I am a Native Portlander, Oregonian, and proud Siletz Tribal member.
+I’m also a second year representative for the Graduate Student Union, now in the 2nd year of my M.Ed in School Counseling, and couldn’t be happier to be interning in person this year as a school counselor-in-training at a high school.

-I invite your thoughts, ideas, opinions, tools and action.
+I invite you to share your thoughts, ideas, concerns, tools and action.
 Let’s get our hands dirty!

-Counseling, Therapy, & School Psychology, Marriage, Couple, and Family Therapy program
+Counseling, Therapy, & School Psychology, Art Therapy program

 I grew up in Southern Illinois in a small farming town outside of Robinson Illinois.
 Our only claim to fame is the Hershey factory and the hometown of former TrailBlazer player Meyers Leonard.
 After college, I moved to Maryland and lived there for five years.
 In 2016, I decided to leave the East Coast behind and move to Oregon and I have been here ever since.

 I graduated from Robinson High School in 2007, spent a year at Lincoln Trail Community College, and then transferred to Eastern Illinois University where I earned a Bachelor’s in Fine arts in 2012.